 McDonald’s Corp.
-(MCD), the world’s largest restaurant chain, said sales at stores open at least 13 months fell less than analysts estimated in February as low prices kept consumers coming to restaurants amid a weak economy.
+(MCD:US), the world’s largest restaurant chain, said sales at stores open at least 13 months fell less than analysts estimated in February as low prices kept consumers coming to restaurants amid a weak economy.

 Global same-store sales fell 1.5 percent, the Oak Brook, Illinois-based company said today in a statement.
 Analysts projected a 1.6 percent drop, the average of 13 estimates compiled by Consensus Metrix.

 Chief Executive Officer Don Thompson has been pushing value items worldwide in McDonald’s 34,400 locations, including in Asia, where the fast-food chain competes with Yum!
-Brands Inc. (YUM)’s KFC and Pizza Hut brands.
+Brands Inc. (YUM:US)’s KFC and Pizza Hut brands.
 McDonald’s, which has about 9,400 stores in its Asia region, has lured customers in China with delivery service, value dinners and bubble tea.